Mike Tyson: Undisputed heavyweight champion

 During this time, Tyson came to the attention of gaming company Nintendo.
-After witnessing one of Tyson's fights, Nintendo of America president Minoru Arakawa was impressed by the fighter's "power and skill", prompting him to suggest Tyson be included in the upcoming Nintendo Entertainment System port of the Punch Out!! arcade game.
+After witnessing one of Tyson's fights, Nintendo of America president Minoru Arakawa was impressed by the fighter's "power and skill", prompting him to suggest Tyson be included in the upcoming Nintendo Entertainment System port of the Punch-Out!! arcade game.
 In 1987, Nintendo released Mike Tyson's Punch-Out!!, which was well received and sold more than a million copies.
+It has retrospectively been considered one of the greatest games of all-time.

 Tyson had three fights in 1988.
-He faced Larry Holmes on January 22, 1988, and defeated the legendary former champion by KO in the fourth round.
-This knockout loss was the only loss Holmes had in 75 professional bouts.
+He faced Larry Holmes on January 22, 1988, and defeated the legendary former champion by TKO in the fourth round.
+This was the only knockout loss Holmes had in 75 professional bouts.

 In March, Tyson then fought contender Tony Tubbs in Tokyo, Japan, fitting in an easy second-round TKO victory amid promotional and marketing work.

+Tyson vs. Spinks

 On June 27, 1988, Tyson faced Michael Spinks.
 Spinks, who had taken the heavyweight championship from Larry Holmes via fifteen-round decision in 1985, had not lost his title in the ring but was not recognized as champion by the major boxing organizations.
 Holmes had previously given up all but the IBF title, and that was eventually stripped from Spinks after he elected to fight Gerry Cooney (winning by TKO in the fifth round) rather than IBF Number 1 Contender Tony Tucker, as the Cooney fight provided him a larger purse.
 However, Spinks did become the lineal champion by beating Holmes and many (including Ring magazine) considered him to have a legitimate claim to being the true heavyweight champion.
 The bout was, at the time, the richest fight in history and expectations were very high.
 Boxing pundits were predicting a titanic battle of styles, with Tyson's aggressive infighting conflicting with Spinks's skillful out-boxing and footwork.
 The fight ended after 91 seconds when Tyson knocked Spinks out in the first round; many consider this to be the pinnacle of Tyson's fame and boxing ability.